Geonovum/KP-APIs/API-strategie-extensies/ext-n-op-m-relations.md

     }
 ]
 ```
-With this new `/books-authors` resource it is easy to link author 3 to book 1 in one transaction.
+With this new `/books-authors` resource it is easy to link author 3 to book 1 in one transaction by using the `POST` operation.

 ```
 POST /books-authors